 By integrating machine learning models with SHAP analysis, we are able to not only predict tweet volumes but also explain the role of temporal and geographical features in shaping those predictions.
 These advanced tools offer a clear, interpretable way to identify which factors are most influential, helping researchers and policymakers understand the dynamics of COVID-19-related social media discussions and how they vary over time and across regions.

-5. Results:
+Results

 The visualizations and analyses conducted in this study offer critical insights into the distribution and dynamics of COVID-19-related tweet volumes.
 The SHAP summary plots (Figures 2 and 3) are particularly valuable in understanding the significance of temporal and geographical features in predicting tweet volumes.
 The SHAP summary plot for temporal features (Figure 2) highlights the considerable impact of the “Is Weekend” feature, where tweets posted on weekends contribute significantly to higher tweet volumes.
 This insight is in line with the hypothesis that social media engagement peaks during weekends.
 On the other hand, features like “Weekday” and “Date (Ordinal)” exhibit much smaller impacts, suggesting that tweet volume is less influenced by specific weekdays or dates throughout the year.
 This highlights the critical role of weekends in driving social media activity during the pandemic.